jesseadamcomeau1987/Modernity/README.md

 - There are Data, Address, and Control Buses.

-- They are Job-Specific Hugh-Speed Wires.
+- They are Job-Specific High-Speed Wires.

 - They carry Data.